Check whether flange and web are compact or non-compact sections.

 The section is non-compact for both the flange and the web due to λ values >λp. but <λr Mn will be < Mp.

-Mn is not the product of Fy*ZX. this is the end of part 1 for the solved problem 9-9-6.
+Mn is not the product of Fy*ZX.
+This is the end of part 1 for solving problem 9-9-6.

-For the next post, part 2/4 of the Solved problem 9-9-6, how to find LL for a given slender section?
+For the next post, part 2/4 of the Solved problem 9-9-6, how do we find LL for a slender section?

 As an external resource –A Beginner’s Guide to Structural Engineering